barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

 // render screen-space passes
 ```

+We'll also need some stats so we know how many times each primitive is drawn per frame.

+`ViewportQuad` has an `undefined` bounding volume so we'll want to treat it separately.
+Details TBA.

 Other ideas:
 * Can we partition the frustums to minimize translucent/expensive primitives that intersect multiple frustums?
 What do we do with large primitives like sensors?
 * Can we use temporal coherence?
 For example, use the partitioning from the previous frame?
 * Can we quickly bin primitives into frustums?
 * When zoomed-in ground level with terrain, lots of tiles will overlap the first and second frustum.
 How can we improve performance?
+* Down the road, can we exploit the parallelism of each each frustum and build each command queue separately.

+## Phase Five: Command Tree

+TODO

 ## Phase n: Reduce allocations